mit-crpg/OpenMOC/docs/source/usersguide/install.rst

 .. option:: --with-cuda

 Compiles the ``openmoc.cuda`` module using the :program:`nvcc` compiler.
 This module contains :cpp:class:`GPUSolver` class with MOC routines for execution on NVIDIA GPUs.
 The default build configuration does not include the ``openmoc.cuda`` module.

-.. option:: --with-gcc

-Compiles the ``openmoc.gnu.single`` and / or ``openmoc.gnu.double`` modules using GNU's :program:`gcc` C++ compiler.
-If one or both of :option:`--with-sp` and :option:`--with-sp` are also specified, the appropriate modules will be built and installed.
-If the floating point precision is not specified, ``openmoc.gnu.single`` will be built by default.

-.. option:: --with-icpc

-Compiles the ``openmoc.intel.single`` and / or ``openmoc.intel.double`` modules using Intel's :program:`icpc` C++ compiler.
-If one or both of :option:`--with-sp` and :option:`--with-sp` are also specified, the appropriate modules will be built and installed.
-If the floating point precision is not specified, ``openmoc.intel.single`` will be built by default.

-.. option:: --with-bgxlc

-Compiles the ``openmoc.bgq.single`` and / or ``openmoc.bgq.double`` modules using IBM's :program:`bgxlc` C++ compiler.
-If one or both of :option:`--with-sp` and :option:`--with-sp` are also specified, the appropriate modules will be built and installed.
-If the floating point precision is not specified, ``openmoc.bgq.single`` will be built by default.

-.. option:: --with-sp

-Specifies the :envvar:`single` floating point precision level to be used for ``openmoc.gnu.single``, ``openmoc.intel.single``, and / or ``openmoc.bgq.single`` modules.
-This option must be used in conjunction with the :option:`--with-gcc`, :option:`--with-icpc`, and / or :option:`--with-bgxlc` options.

-.. option:: --with-dp

-Specifies the :envvar:`double` floating point precision level to be used for ``openmoc.gnu.double``, ``openmoc.intel.double``, and / or ``openmoc.bgq.double`` modules.
-This option must be used in conjunction with the :option:`--with-gcc`, :option:`--with-icpc`, and / or :option:`--with-bgxlc` options.

 .. option:: --debug-mode